mdmtk/docs/edge/source/guide/xml/submit.md

 # XML Submission

 ## Overview
-This document will describe how to send XML to MX for setting parameter values for CSPs:
+This document will describe how to send XML to MXMS for setting parameter values for CSPs:

 * Sending XML
 * Group Submission

-The structure of the XML is based on a standard format that is being used by MX.
+The structure of the XML is based on a standard format that is being used by the MXMS.
 Each CSP offers different options for parameters and sub-characteristics, but all follow the same structure:

 		:::xml
 		<wap-provisioningdoc>